UFO Sightings Before Airplanes: Ancient UFO Encounter in Stralsund, Germany (1665): Was It an Extraterrestrial Dogfight or a Natural Sky Event?

 The two new fleets clashed again with such ferocity that the immense smoke darkened the air and obscured the battle, as they exchanged so many shots and unleashed such a barrage of explosions, rumbles, and roars that it was impossible to count them.

 At last, the eastern fleet vanished, while the southern fleet remained in place—until, suddenly, something like a round button fell from the sky.
 It had the shape of a common hat, and its colors resembled those of the moon, though it soon waned.
-The hat appeared to be aiming for the city's main church.
+This hat appeared to be aiming for the city's main church.

 Our Evaluation of the Alleged UFO Sighting